R-Ross414/compiler-construction-2020/lecture-by-lecture.md

 ... the lectures below are still in draft form ...

 - Lecture 4.2: The aim of this lecture is to understand more about parsing.
-I link the grammars of [C](https://cs.wmich.edu/~gupta/teaching/cs4850/sumII06/The%20syntax%20of%20C%20in%20Backus-Naur%20form.htm) and [Java](https://docs.oracle.com/javase/specs/jls/se11/html/jls-19.html).
-In the lecture we explain how the grammar of C-- of the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) works.
+Here are the grammars of languages you know: [C](https://cs.wmich.edu/~gupta/teaching/cs4850/sumII06/The%20syntax%20of%20C%20in%20Backus-Naur%20form.htm) and [Java](https://docs.oracle.com/javase/specs/jls/se11/html/jls-19.html).
+In the lecture we explain how the grammar of C-- of the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) works, see [here](bnfc-tutorial-C--.md) for a short version.
 We also look at Exercise 2 in  [BNFC self check](https://github.com/alexhkurz/compiler-construction-2019/blob/master/BNFC-example.md).
 Trying to find the bug in the program of Exercise 2 is **Homework**.

 ...